naftalib/SeferTorahProgress/README.md

 # Progress Report App

-This App was devalopped for a client to track and disply the development of a Torah scroll being written in a foreign country.
+This App was developped for a client to track and disply the development of a Sefer Torah being written in another country.